goadesign/goa/docs/Upgrading.md

 This document describes the changes and provides some guidelines on how to upgrade to v2.

-## Where is v1?

-The `v1` branch contains the Goa v1 releases and source code.
-The tag `old-master` points to the commit prior to merging the v2 code into the `master` branch.

 ## Changes to the DSL

 Goa v2 promotes a clean separation of layers by making it possible to design the service APIs